2025 Storm Events in Scottsdale

 - Visible holes or punctures from debris

-25% Rule: If repairs cost more than $3,000 or damage affects more than 25% of the roof, full replacement is typically more cost-effective.
+25% Rule: If damage affects more than 25% of the roof or repairs become extensive, full replacement is typically more effective long-term.
 Roofs older than 20 years with multiple issues should be replaced rather than patched.

 Scottsdale at a Glance